 Transporting across Europe freight by land

-Otherwise when travelling further afield outside of Europe (including ports in Greece and Cyprus) you’ll need a sea shipping container.
+Otherwise when travelling further afield outside of Europe (including ports in Greece and Cyprus) overseas removals will require a sea shipping container.

 Should I choose air freight or sea freight?

-It’s obviously certainly quicker by Air, and transporting your belongings by air freight can be relatively cost efficient if you don’t need too much transported.
+It’s obviously certainly quicker by Air, and removals overseas by air freight can be relatively cost efficient if you don’t need too much transported.

 However, if time isn’t an issue, as it can take several weeks by sea, then container ship freight transportation is certainly the most cost-effective and best way to ship goods and removals abroad.
 This is especially the case if you have a large amount of goods and belongings like furniture, bikes or even cars to transport overseas.